-Appearance - The male Baer's Pochard has a glossy greenish-black head and neck, blue-grey beak with black tip, white eyes, rich chestnut-brown breast, upperparts are blackish-brown, wings and tail are dark brown, a white vent, speculum is white tipped with black, the belly is white, the fore-flank is whitish with the rest of the flank being light-brown, and greyish legs and feet.
+Male - The male Baer's Pochard has a glossy greenish-black head and neck, blue-grey beak with black tip, white eyes, rich chestnut-brown breast, upperparts are blackish-brown, wings and tail are dark brown, a white vent, speculum is white tipped with black, the belly is white, the fore-flank is whitish with the rest of the flank being light-brown, and greyish legs and feet.

-Notes - The Baer's Pochard is an east-Asian diving duck.
+Notes: - The Baer's Pochard is an east-Asian diving duck.
 There has been a rapid decline in numbers of this duck in the last ten years and it has recently been classed as 'Endangered'.
 Reasons for the decline include on-going hunting, and habitat loss due to wetland drainage.